ibm-cloud-docs/databases-for-redis/connecting-cli-client.md

 {: caption="Table 1. `redis`/`cli` connection information" caption-side="top"}

 * `0...` indicates that there might be one or more of these entries in an array.

-You have to set the admin password before you connect to the database.
-For more information, see the [Setting the Admin Password](/docs/databases-for-redis?topic=databases-for-redis-admin-password) page.
-{: .tip}

 ## Installing `redli`